 Types of IP Addresses – Computer Networks

-For outgoing, each packet has the IP address in the source address, of the sending computer.
-Types of IP addresses have been classified, based on communication with each other in a computer network.
-Communication can be one to one, one to many, and one to all.
+For outgoing, each packet has the IP address in the source address of the sending computer.
+Types of IP addresses have been classified based on communication with each other in a computer network.
+Communication can be one-to-one, one-to-many, and one to all.
 In the following, we will describe each type of IP address in detail with an example.

-Another example can be a LAN computer.
-If an IP packet needs to send from a LAN machine to another machine (e.g from 192.168.1.20 to 192.168.1.30).
+Another example can be a LAN computer if an IP packet needs to send from a LAN machine to another machine (e.g., from 192.168.1.20 to 192.168.1.30).
 The packet is broadcast to all computers on LAN.
 The computer has the destination IP (192.168.1.30) configured.
 The others will discard the packet.

 Multicast Ip Address: